C3-Protocol/NFT-standards/README.md

 Propose standards for dfinity NFT tokens

 ## ICP721 interface
+This token standard provides a ERC721 approach with extensions that can add additional functionality based on the purpose of the token, and is inspired by the ERC-20 token standard

+The metadata of nft on ethereum is some data or URL links, I think nft's metadata on ICP can be another separate container, which can have its own unique functions, such as game characters, or other things.

+The following interface allows for the implementation of a standard API for NFTs within smart contracts.
+This standard provides basic functionality to track and transfer NFTs.

 ### MUST
 Every ICP-721 Token compliant contract must implement the ICP721 interfaces (subject to "caveats" below):